-(a) The North Carolina Rate Bureau shall assist the Commissioner in gathering, compiling, and reporting relevant statistical information.
-Every insurer shall report its loss and expense experience to the Bureau as set forth in the uniform statistical plan submitted by the Bureau to and approved by the Commissioner.

-(b) Subject to the approval of the Commissioner, the North Carolina Rate Bureau shall develop and file rules reasonably related to the recording and reporting of data pursuant to the uniform statistical plan, uniform experience rating plan, and the uniform classification system.

-(c) Each insurer shall adhere to the uniform classification system and uniform experience rating plan approved under subsection (b) of this section.
-An insurer may adhere to the policy forms filed by the North Carolina Rate Bureau.
+- (a) The North Carolina Rate Bureau shall gather, compile, and report relevant statistical information to the Commissioner.
+Every insurer shall report its loss and expense experience to the Bureau as set forth in the uniform statistical plan submitted by the Bureau to and approved by the Commissioner. - (b) Subject to the approval of the Commissioner, the North Carolina Rate Bureau shall develop and file rules reasonably related to the recording and reporting of data pursuant to the uniform statistical plan, uniform experience rating plan, and the uniform classification system. - (c) Each insurer shall adhere to the uniform classification system and uniform experience rating plan approved under subsection (b) of this section.
+An insurer shall adhere to the policy forms filed by the North Carolina Rate Bureau for residual market policies.